klysman08/klysman08/README.md

 ## Hi 👋,
-I'm a Computer Vision and Machine learning Developer, passionate about technologies. 👨‍💻
+I'm a Computer Vision, Machine learning Developer and Ui Design, passionate about technologies. 👨‍💻

 Graduating in Production Engineering from the Federal University of Minas Gerais.
 I'm currently doing an internship at Kunumi, a company that reimagines complex challenges through the lens of artificial intelligence.
 I also work as a developer at KRM Digital, a company that provides data analytics and digital marketing services.